manuelgustavo/copy-commando/README.md

 Attributes preservation;
 CRC32 checking.

 To compile use Visual Studio 2015.
+It should work in both x64 and x86 settings.

 Pre-requisites: WTL9 (https://sourceforge.net/p/wtl/discussion/374433/thread/152f76ef/)